 A steep trail descends from Jagat through the Marshyangdi valley.
 Cross Marshyangdi River at Syange and walk to Ghermu.

 Day 25: Ghermu – Besisahar (800m/2625 ft): 4 hrs

-The Marsyandi valley opens and on its banks terrace fields and villages clung very high to the hillsides are the age-old work of the Nepalese farmers.
+The Marsyandi valley opens and on its banks’ terrace fields and villages clung very high to the hillsides are the age-old work of the Nepalese farmers.
 We cross several interesting villages such as Bhulbhule, Khudi, etc. Then we walk on a flat part alongside the left bank of the Marsyandi.
-A last walk up for reaching Besi Sahar, a dusty and busy place which marks the end of our trek and the beginning of the civilization.
+A last walk up for reaching Besi Sahar, a dusty and busy place that marks the end of our trek and the beginning of the civilization.